mariellefoster/marf-books/README.md

 - Carolyn Ives Gilman: The Ice Owl
 - P. Djèlí Clark: The Haunting of Tram Car 015
 - Katherine Sparrow: The Migratory Pattern of Dancers
+- Kij Johnson: The Man Who Bridged the Mist

 ## Next
 - Rivers Solomon: The Deep